-The EEA contains a general prohibition against unfair discrimination in the workplace and creates statutory vicarious liability where an employee contravenes the provisions of the EEA and the employer does not take the necessary steps to deal with the employee's conduct.
+The Employment Equity Act (EEA) contains a general prohibition against unfair discrimination in the workplace and creates statutory vicarious liability where an employee contravenes the provisions of the EEA and the employer does not take the necessary steps to deal with the employee's conduct.

 Further, designated employers have additional obligations relating to affirmative action under the EEA.

-In the private sector, a designated employer for purposes of the EEA is defined as follows:
+In the private sector, a designated employer (for purposes of the EEA) is defined as an employer that meets all the following criteria:

-- an employer who employs 50 or more employees; - an employer who employs fewer than 50 employees but has a total annual turnover that is equal to or above certain industry-specific thresholds; and - an employer bound by a collective agreement that appoints it as a designated employer in terms of the EEA.
+- Employs 50 or more employees. - Employs fewer than 50 employees but has a total annual turnover that is equal to or above certain industry-specific thresholds. - Is bound by a collective agreement that appoints it as a designated employer in terms of the EEA.